SSbit01/secure-bun-server/README.md

 ([AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set)),
 in addition to being quantum-resistant.

+### Email address validation

+Validates email addresses using the [mailchecker](https://www.npmjs.com/package/mailchecker) package and normalizes them with the [canonical-email](https://www.npmjs.com/package/canonical-email) package, removing any +alias and domain aliases.

 ### State Aware

 Prevents replay attacks in authentication by using single use verification keys, while remaining lightweight.